KPMG fined 3.5 million pounds for BNY Mellon client audit

-LONDON (Reuters) - Accounting firm KPMG has been fined 3.5 million pounds ($4.24 million) by Britain’s accounting watchdog for failing to audit client accounts of BNY Mellon (BK.N) bank properly, the latest in a string of penalties on KPMG for poor performance.
+LONDON, Aug 1 (Reuters) - Accounting firm KPMG has been fined 3.5 million pounds ($4.24 million) by Britain’s accounting watchdog for failing to audit client accounts of BNY Mellon bank properly, the latest in a string of penalties on KPMG for poor performance.

 The fine will keep the pressure on Britain’s government to come forward with legislation that implements a proposed shake-up of auditing, including a more powerful watchdog.